Skip to main content

 Museum of Natural History © Foto: Thomas Rosenthal, MfN Berlin

-You will also walk on animal paths in this Berlin attraction for children: more precisely, you will walk on the ancient paths of monster lizards and other prehistoric finds of the Museum für Naturkunde.
-Particularly impressive in the entrance hall is the huge skeleton of Giraffatitan brancai (formerly Brachiosaurus brancai), which at 13.27 m high is the largest mounted dinosaur skeleton in the world, and the gigantic bones of other dinosaurs on display.
-We can also welcome Tristan, the North American Tyrannosaurus Rex, who was on a journey, is back on display.
-In addition, you will gain many spectacular and enlightening insights into the animal and plant world of our planet.
+You can also walk on animal paths at this Berlin attraction for children: more precisely, you can walk on the ancient paths of monster lizards and other prehistoric finds at the Museum für Naturkunde.
+The huge skeleton of the Giraffatitan brancai (formerly Brachiosaurus brancai), which at a height of 13.27 metres is the largest mounted dinosaur skeleton in the world, and the gigantic bones of other dinosaurs on display are particularly impressive right in the entrance hall.
+Tristan, the North American Tyrannosaurus Rex, which went on a journey in 2020, can now also be marvelled at again.
+You will also gain many spectacular and enlightening insights into the flora and fauna of our planet.

 Wall of Hardware at the Computerspielemuseum Berlin